jpfeiffer16/AngelDoc/README.md

 An open source replacement for GhostDoc

 ## Info
-This repo constains the backend for the supported editors.
+This repo contains the backend for the supported editors.

 Currently the supported editors are:
 * [Vim/NeoVim](https://github.com/jpfeiffer16/angeldoc-vim)